killvxk/cyann/README.md

 ```
 ###      PoC Nanomite packer for PE32/PE32++

+New and improved/corrected version will be soon available.

 README will be updated with better explanation about how it work.
 Instead of waiting you may directly look at the code :)

 Under Linux cd to the cyann dir, then ```./pack /path/to/my.exe```